 Only items that have been in a fulfillment center for more than 365 days will be assessed a long-term storage fee.

-For example, if a fulfillment center associate picks and ships a unit that arrived in the FC recently, FBA will still deduct that unit from the oldest inventory in stock.
+For example, if a fulfillment center associate picks and ships a unit that arrived in the fulfillment center recently, FBA will still deduct that unit from the oldest inventory in stock.

 Active management of older inventory can help you avoid long-term storage fees.
 To remove older inventory before the next inventory cleanup date, you can: